rstudio/shiny/.github/ISSUE_TEMPLATE/bug_report.md

 Finally, if you are an RStudio customer and are having trouble with one of our Pro products, get in touch with our support team at support@rstudio.com.

-See our guide to writing good bug reports for further guidance: https://github.com/rstudio/shiny/wiki/Writing-Good-Bug-Reports
+See our guide to writing good bug reports for further guidance: https://github.com/rstudio/shiny/wiki/Writing-Good-Bug-Reports.
+The better your report is, the likelier we are to be able to reproduce and ultimately solve it.
 -->

 ### System details